-The pumping stations required to remove interior drainage in storm events requiring closing of the flood protection structures, are anticipated located underground near I-95 or the T-wall (for 4B) and will pump through the structural feature to the bay.
+The proposed pumping stations are designed to support interior drainage during major storm events that would require the closing of the deployable closure structures.
+Pump stations would be located underground near I-95 or the T-wall (for 4B) and will pump through the structural feature to the bay.
 A pump station will be required intercepting and connecting to the existing New Haven stormwater outfalls.
-It is anticipated that one pump station would be in the Ikea parking lot for the North outfall (Pump A) and the other would be near the intersection of Long Wharf and Sargeant for the South outfall (Pump B).
-For Alternative 4B a third station (Pump C) would be required around Lenny and Joes Fishtale Restaurant.
+It is anticipated that the main pump station would be in an undeveloped parcel between Sargent Drive and I-95 and the Oak Street connector (Pump A).
+For Alternative 4B a second station (Pump B) would be required around Lenny and Joes Fishtale Restaurant.
 All stations will have elevated gravity inlet piping to allow interior drainage to flow into the bay by gravity under normal conditions and bypassing entry into the pump stations.
-There are at 3 smaller internal drainage systems in the Long Wharf area which for this report we are assuming can be directed to the larger pump stations for the major events.
+There are 3 smaller internal drainage systems in the Long Wharf area which for this report we are assuming can be directed to the larger pump stations for the major events.
 This will need to be confirmed during the design phase of the project.
 Back-up power will be provided for each station probably by natural gas powered generators located adjacent to each station.
+A single 900 cfs pump station is part of the recommended plan (see figure 6).
+The pump station will not require a permanent staff at the station and therefore will not require any special amenities (e.g. bathrooms, kitchens).
+It is assumed that the pump station will only run intermittently when there are large and/or intense storm events (i.e. only a few times a year).
+The pump station will have only the bare minimum (pumps, control system, backup generator, etc).

-In the attempt to reduce visual impact and to maintain the present uses of the site, submersible pumps are most likely for this project.
+In the attempt to reduce visual impact and to maintain the present uses of the site, submersible pumps are proposed for this project.
 The emergency generators will need to be housed inside water tight structures with ventilation openings located above maximum predicted flood level.